 In 2016 was celebrated the 300th anniversary from Cosimo III’s promulgation; the same year was submitted a nomination proposal for the Chianti Classico territory to be considered for inclusion in UNESCO’s World Heritage List.

 The Black Rooster's legend

-The brand of Chianti Classico’s bottles has been always distinguished by the Black Rooster, that is an historical symbol of the ancient military legion of Chianti.
-It has been reproduced among other design by the painter Giorgio Vasari on the ceiling of Salone dei Cinquecento in the Florentine Palazzo Vecchio.
+Chianti Classico’s bottles have always been distinguished by a brand picturing the image of a Black Rooster, that is an historical symbol of the "Ancient Military Chianti Legion" dating back to Medieval times.
+A depiction of this ancient symbol by the painter Giorgio Vasari can be found on the ceiling of the "Salone dei Cinquecento" in Palazzo Vecchio in Florence.

 The history of this symbol also includes a singular legend set in Medieval times that is explaining how the geographical boundaries of the Chianti territory were decided.
 And the protagonist of this story is indeed a black rooster.

 In the XIII Century, the Republics of Florence and of Siena were fighting bitterly to prevail over each other on the Chianti region, a land placed in between the two cities.
 In order to decide once and for all which part of the Chianti land should belong to Siena and which part to Florence, the two cities decided to resort to quite a bizarre method.

 It was agreed that a knight on horseback would have to depart at sunrise from each city and then the boundary belonging to each city would be set at their meeting point.

 It was agreed to leave at dawn and the signal for departure would be the song of a rooster.

 Therefore, for the success of the mission, was decisive the choice of the rooster, rather than the rider or the horse.